-David A. Bednar, “Seek Learning by Faith,” in The Voice of My Servants: Apostolic Messages on Teaching, Learning, and Scripture, ed.
-Scott C. Esplin and Richard Neitzel Holzapfel (Provo, UT: Religious Studies Center, Brigham Young University; Salt Lake City: Deseret Book, 2010), 165–80.
+David A. Bednar, “Seek Learning by Faith,” in By Study and by Faith: Selections from the Religious Educator, ed.
+Richard Neitzel Holzapfel and Kent P. Jackson (Provo, UT: Religious Studies Center, Brigham Young University, 2009), 1–12.

-Elder David A. Bednar was a member of the Quorum of the Twelve Apostles when this article was published.
-Address to Church Educational System religious educators on February 3, 2006, published in Religious Educator 7, no. 3 (2006): 1–11.
+Elder David A. Bednar was a member of the Quorum of the Twelve Apostles when this was published.
+This address was broadcast to Church Educational System religious educators on February 3, 2006.

 I express my love to and for you—and the gratitude of the Brethren for the righteous influence you have upon the youth of the Church throughout the world.
 Thank you for blessing and strengthening the rising generation.
 I pray that the Holy Ghost will bless and edify us as we share this special time together.

 We are admonished repeatedly in the scriptures to preach the truths of the gospel by the power of the Spirit (see D&C 50:14).
 I believe the vast majority of us as parents and teachers in the Church are aware of this principle and generally strive appropriately to apply it.
 As important as this principle is, however, it is only one element of a much larger spiritual pattern.
 We also frequently are taught to seek learning by faith (see D&C 88:118).
 Preaching by the Spirit and learning by faith are companion principles that we should strive to understand and apply concurrently and consistently.